 This site contains links to lesson plans and resources for adolescent and young adult (grades 6-12) literature, including short stories, mysteries, and English literature.
 I have tried to include only links to materials that are FREE!
 If you find that I have linked to something that isn't free, please let me know.
 Since there is considerable overlap between authors and titles for children and adolescents, go to my site for children's literature if you do not find what you need on this page.
-All lesson plans and links on this page were checked and updated during February 2014!
+Last updated June 7.
+2014!

 Multiple Works/Collections of Lesson Plans;

 Resources for Adolescent

 Didn't find it here? try a Google search:

 A search engine for K-12 literature-based teaching ideas.
 Just type in the name of the book or author and click on Begin Search.

 Over 300 "booktalks" for introducing the works to students.

 The Big Read